DedrichTTP/wowhead_to_wmv/README.md

 # wowhead_to_wmv
- A script to convert Wowhead NPC / Dressing room / Outfit URLs to WoW Model Viewer .CHR files!
+ A script to convert Wowhead NPC / Dressing room URLs to WoW Model Viewer .CHR files!